-The arrival of spring often inspires wanderlust as we shake off the chill of winter -- but finding an affordable destination to plan an escape can sometimes be a challenge.
+The arrival of spring often inspires wanderlust as we shake off the chill of winter, but finding an affordable destination to plan an escape can sometimes be a challenge.
 Thankfully there are some prime spots both in the U.S. and abroad where you can avoid the crowds and oppressive heat that summer travel often brings.
 From beautiful escapes where spring is the off-season to under-the-radar getaways, here are the best cheap destinations to visit this spring.

 Spring is one of the best times to visit Amsterdam for plenty of reasons, not least of which are the spectacular blooms of the legendary Dutch tulips.
-A visit to the nearby Keukenhof flower gardens is essential -- accessible by boat, bus or train and only open from March to May -- where you'll encounter the dazzling array of tulips and other bulb flowers.
-April is the second driest month (after February), perfect for enjoying canal tours, outdoor cafés, bicycle rides, and the King's Day festival at the end of the month.
+A visit to the nearby Keukenhof flower gardens is essential — accessible by boat, bus or train and only open from March to May — where you'll encounter the dazzling array of tulips and other bulb flowers.
+April is the second-driest month (after February), perfect for enjoying canal tours, outdoor cafés, bicycle rides, and the King's Day festival at the end of the month.
 Meanwhile, May brings warmer temperatures, as well as the festival season for music, film, and culinary events.
 And be sure to check out the free performances at Vondelpark Open Air Theatre, which start in May.

 Colombia's proximity to the equator makes for warm weather most of the year, and while April through July can bring intermittent rainy weather, it offers better deals in between the busier holiday months and the vacation months of July and August.
-Medellín -- also known as the "City of Eternal Spring" thanks to its temperate climate -- has worked hard to shed its notorious crime-filled past and now offers a delightful destination with excellent public transportation (don't miss the cable cars), colorful streets full of music and food, public art, parks and museums, and more.
+Medellín — also known as the "City of Eternal Spring" thanks to its temperate climate — has worked hard to shed its notorious crime-filled past and now offers a delightful destination with excellent public transportation (don't miss the cable cars), colorful streets full of music and food, public art, parks and museums, and more.
 All set against the stunning backdrop of two Andean mountain ranges.
 Be sure to make time to visit the surrounding coffee plantations, as well.

 While the rest of the Bay Area is still shaking off the fog of winter, Oakland offers an affordable, and underrated destination for spring with plenty of options for all stripes.
-The area's food renaissance continues to expand with buzzy new spots like Craft & Spoon along with comfort classics like Brown Sugar Kitchen.
+The area's food renaissance continues to expand with buzzy spots like Commis, along with comfort classics like Brown Sugar Kitchen.
 Sip local vintages on the Urban Wine Trail, beer on the Ale Trail, and spirits at nearby St. George Spirits.
 Outdoor enthusiasts should visit Redwood Regional Park, Morcom Rose Garden, or take a hike around nearby Lake Chabot.

 After the rowdy Mardi Gras tourists have left town and before the muggy heat of summer arrives, New Orleans is an excellent destination for a spring getaway.
-Music fans will want to catch the New Orleans Jazz Festival, (April 27 - May 6) which features top performers from around the world playing everything from blues, jazz and zydeco to rap and country.
+Music fans will want to catch the New Orleans Jazz Festival, (April 25 - May 5) which features top performers from around the world playing everything from blues, jazz and zydeco to rap and country.
 The warmer weather is also ideal for strolling through the city's Botanical Garden, and numerous parks, dining and drinking in courtyards and on patios (spring is peak crawfish season), learning about the city on historical and haunted walking tours, along with plenty of other fun and inexpensive activities.

 There are plenty of ways to save money on a vacation to Hawaii, and visiting in the spring when airfare and hotel rates are low and the weather is beautiful following the rainy season is one good option.
 Kauai, nicknamed the "Garden Island," offers even more of an escape with fewer crowds and its stunning coastlines, rainforest, waterfalls, and beaches.
-Must-see highlights include Waimea Canyon -- known as the "Grand Canyon of the Pacific" -- Wailua Falls, Na 'Aina Kai botanical garden, and the Na' Pali coast, which can be seen from hikes, by boat, or by helicopter.
+Must-see highlights include Waimea Canyon — known as the "Grand Canyon of the Pacific" — Wailua Falls, Na 'Aina Kai botanical garden, and the Na' Pali coast, which can be seen from hikes, by boat, or by helicopter.
 Fans of pineapple, rum, and history will want to take a train tour at Kilohana Plantation, where you can also catch dinner and a show with Luau Kalamaku.

 By late spring, the snowbirds and spring breakers have departed Florida, and the high heat, crowds, and higher hotel rates have yet to arrive.
 Clearwater offers spectacular white sand beaches, great boating and water sports, hiking and biking, as well as shopping and dining options in the Cleveland District.
 Other highlights include the Clearwater Marine Aquarium, easy and inexpensive transportation on the Jolly Trolley, and performances at the historic Capitol Theatre.
-If you're visiting in late April, you'll also see the incredible sand sculptures of the Pier 60 Sugar Sand Festival.
+If you're visiting in mid- to late April, you'll also see the incredible sand sculptures of the Pier 60 Sugar Sand Festival.